bids-standard/bep001/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 data set (e.g. a 3D high resolution T1 weighted image), ii) a group of images acquired for the purpose of calculating quantitative maps (`quantitative MRI`, or `qMRI`)
 (e.g. four 3D volumes provided as an input to a MP2RAGE calculation), and iii) the quantitative parameter maps themselves (e.g. `T1map` etc.).

+#### Conventional structural acquisitions

+<NOTE: We should probably lead with some information and examples about a standard T1w conventional acquisition!>

 #### Supported modalities, quantitative maps and grouped scan collections

-<NOTE: We should probably lead with some information and examples about a standard T1w conventional acquisition!>

 Quantitative MRI maps are calculated from multiple anatomical images with varying MRI acquisition parameters.
 These `grouped scan collections` are then processed to derive `qMRI maps`.
 Alternatively, grouped scans may be collected to enhance certain contrast features, such as to calculate a weighted average of multi-echo gradient echo (`ME-GRE`) images to improve segmentation algorithms.

-As the acquisition parameters change parametrically across grouped scan collections, it is not possible to label them with one consistent modality, contrast or key label.
+As the acquisition parameters change parametrically across grouped scan collections, it is not possible to label them with one consistent suffix label (eg: `T1w` or `T2w`).
-For example, changing the flip angle of a spolied gradient echo acquisition (while keeping all other parameters equal) will change the image contrast from being T1 weighted to proton desity weighted.
+For example, changing the flip angle of a spoiled gradient echo acquisition (while keeping all other parameters equal) will change the image contrast from being T1-weighted to proton density-weighted.

-To circumvent this problem, the `_suffix` entity is used to identify anatomical imaging data.
+To circumvent this problem, the `_<suffix>` entity is used to identify anatomical imaging data.
 For conventional MRI the suffixes will correspond to common anatomical contrasts and imaging modalities such as `T1w`, `T2w`, `T2starw` etc.
-For groups of scans acquired with the purpose of combining them together to generate quantitative maps or images with improved structural contrast, the `_suffix` indicates the collection that the scans belong to.
+For groups of scans acquired with the purpose of combining them together to generate quantitative maps or images with improved structural contrast, the `_<suffix>` indicates the collection that the scans belong to.

-#### The `_suffix` entity
+#### The `_<suffix>` entity

-To ensure an comprehensible, human readable directory that contains anatomical imaging data, the `_suffix` entity is divided into three subgroups:
+To ensure an comprehensible, human readable directory that contains anatomical imaging data, the `_<suffix>` entity can be used in one of three ways:

-1. `Conventional MRI suffixes`
+1. Conventional MRI suffixes
+1. Grouping suffixes

-2. `Quantitative MRI (qMRI) map suffixes`
+1. Quantitative MRI (qMRI) map suffixes

-3. `Grouping suffixes`

 This distinction was added to the specification on acceptance of the BEP001 proposal in version `1.x.x`.
 As a result there are some additional suffixes that are no longer recommended but remain part of the specification in order to maintain backwards compatability with previous versions of the specification.